ExpenseGhost

 Pros: cleanest books, lowest ongoing friction.

-Cons: requires the freelancer to set up the account, monitor it, and do periodic transfers to the joint account ("paying themselves").
+Cons: the freelancer has to set up the account, watch it, and make periodic transfers to the joint account ("paying themselves").

 This is what we recommend for most married sole props.
 The setup cost is one trip to the bank (or 15 minutes at Mercury / Relay / etc.).